- WHAT KIND OF PERSONAL INFORMATION DOES RED COLLECT?

 - The dates, times and frequency with which you access our services.

 We do not collect much data about Suppliers – we simply need to make sure that our relationship runs smoothly.
 We will collect the details for our contacts within your organisation, such as names, telephone numbers and email addresses, as well as compliance documents such as your company registration document and VAT number.
 We will also collect bank details, so that we can pay you.

 We collect a limited amount of data from our Website Users which we use to help us to improve your experience when using our website and to help us manage the services we provide.
 This includes technical information, including the Internet protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform, information about your visit, including the full Uniform Resource Locators (URL) clickstream to, through and from our site (including date and time), products you viewed or searched for, page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs) and methods used to browse away from the page and any phone number used to call our customer service number.

 HOW DOES RED COLLECT YOUR PERSONAL DATA?

 We collect Candidate personal data in two primary ways:

-- Personal data that you, as the Candidate, give to us; and
+- Personal data that you, as the Candidate, you allow us to process on your behalf; and

 - Personal data that we receive from other sources.